sdr-enthusiasts/docker-radarvirtuel/README.md

 ## MLAT results

 When MLAT is enabled and there are sufficient MLAT peers using RadarVirtuel in your region, you can feed the MLAT results back to your map.
-These are made available in the container on the default
+These are made available in the container on the default port `30105` and you can add them to your Ultrafeeder instance by adding this to the `ULTRAFEEDER_CONFIG` parameter: `mlathub,radarvirtuel,30105,beast_in;`

 ## Recovering Station ID after a hardware change